TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   State of the Union

 *   President Trump Job ApprovalRasmussen Reports
+    *   Approve44
+    *   Disapprove53Disapprove +9
+*   Public Approval of President Trump's Handling of the CoronavirusABC News/Ipsos
-    *   Approve48
+    *   Approve47
-    *   Disapprove50Disapprove +2
+    *   Disapprove52Disapprove +5
 *   Wisconsin: Trump vs. BidenMarquette
     *   Biden48
     *   Trump45Biden +3
 *   Wisconsin: Trump vs. SandersMarquette
     *   Sanders45
     *   Trump47Trump +2
-*   Wisconsin Democratic PrimaryMarquette
-    *   Biden62
-    *   Sanders34Biden +28

 More Latest Polls In The News

+*   Reporter to Trump: Why Won't You Wear A Mask?
+"It Would Set An Example" If You Wore A Mask
+*   McCarthy: Pelosi Coronavirus Response Probe "Isn't About Oversight, It Sounds Like Pure Politics"
 *   Chris Cuomo Describes Coronavirus: "Wicked Phantasmagorical Experiences"
 *   Mark Levin: "Reprobate" Adam Schiff Giving "Aid And Comfort" To The Enemy.
-First Ukraine, Now China
+First Russia, Now China
-*   Biden: I Hope Trump Can "Learn Some Lessons" From Obama Admin On How To Handle Coronavirus
 *   Adam Schiff: We Need A "9/11-Style Commission" To Review Trump's "Catastrophic" Coronavirus Response
-*   Gavin Newsom: I'd Be Lying To Say Trump Has Not Been Responsive To Our Coronavirus Needs

 *   Politics
 *   Policy